 Members of AAA and AARP can get the following discounts at LensCrafters:

 - 30% off comprehensive eye exams.

-- 50% off a complete pair of eyeglasses (frame and lenses) and prescription sunglasses.
+- 50% off lenses with the purchase of a frame for eyeglasses or prescription sunglasses.
 Valid in-store and online.

 - 10% off disposable contact lenses.